-Take Five: Dogs and Pigs - World markets themes for the week ahead | MarketScreener
+Take Five - Dogs and Pigs.
+World markets themes for the week ahead | MarketScreener

 READY TO TURN?

 Last year's surge in global borrowing costs and the dollar got emerging markets sweating, forcing many central banks to jack up interest rates to bolster their flagging currencies.
-Now there are signs of relief: Net interest rate hikes across a group of 38 developing economies showed just one increase in January, compared with 11 in November.
+Now there are signs of relief: Net interest rate hikes across a group of 37 developing economies showed just one increase in January, compared with a peak of nine in November.

 Analysts predict India will start its policy turnaround on Thursday, shifting its stance to "neutral" with rate cuts expected by mid-year.

-The Philippines meanwhile looks certain to leave rates on hold for a second straight meeting on Thursday, having paused the tightening cycle in December after five straight hikes.
+The Philippines, meanwhile, looks certain to leave rates on hold for a second straight meeting on Thursday, having paused the tightening cycle in December after five straight hikes.

 Poland's central bank is due to announce its decision on Wednesday, with Mexico, Romania and the Czech Republic scheduled for Thursday.
 Brazil may be the exception; it publishes its interest rate on Wednesday and could signal rate hikes in the second quarter.
+Russia is expected to keep interest rates unchanged on Friday.

-(Reporting by Alden Bentley in New York, Marius Zaharia in Hong Kong, Josephine Mason, Sujata Rao, Karin Strohecker and Ritvik Carvalho in London; Editing by Hugh Lawson)
+(Reporting by Alden Bentley in New York, Marius Zaharia in Hong Kong, Josephine Mason, Sujata Rao, Karin Strohecker and Ritvik Carvalho in London; Editing by Hugh Lawson and Toby Chopra)